oVirt/ovirt-site/source/release/3.6.3/index.html.md

  - All fields in edit VM disk dialog are wrongly editable
  - Live Merge - recovery flow not working properly when DESTROY_IMAGE_CHECK command fails
  - [SetupNetworks old API] update network to have IP cause the network to be out of sync
+ - - Change supported browser warning in GUI.
+ - [engine-backup] --help point to "untrusted" url (ovirt.org)
+ - It is possible to set a non numa host as preferred host
+ - HA VMs are not restarted if hosted engine VM is on the same host and this host will crash
+ - Nested FreeIPA/LDAP groups breaks aaa LDAP and aaa LDAP SSO authentication
+ - Host in maintenance should  optionally stop glusterd services
+ - add a config option for showing UI exception pop-up
+ - SuperUser permit returns 'operation failed'
+ - Prevent upgrade of engine to 3.6 if it's a hosted-engine on el6 hosts

 ### VDSM